-A 9 month programme of mentoring, networking and training for recent graduates of UK art schools who have a connection to Dumfries and Galloway.
+A 9 month programme of mentoring and a bursary for emerging artist and makers who have a connection to Dumfries and Galloway.

-A development of the Young Artists Bursary Mentoring Programme, Emerge is a 9 month programme of mentoring, networking and training for recent graduates of UK art schools who have a connection to Dumfries and Galloway.
-The graduates will be mentored by professional experienced artists in the run up to and beyond Spring Fling.
-As part of this programme the young artists are awarded a bursary to create new work.
+A development of the Young Artists Bursary Mentoring Programme, Emerge is a 9 month programme of mentoring and a bursary for emerging artists or makers (25 years or under) who have a connection to Dumfries and Galloway.
+Emerge recipients will be mentored by professional experienced artists / makers over 9 months, awarded a bursary of £1000 to create new work and take part in Spring Fling Open Studios.

 Those taking part in 2016 are visual artist Denise Zygadlo, from Auldgirth, who will be mentoring Morgan Hardie, a Dumfries-based portrait painter and gallery assistant at Gracefield Arts Centre.